-But, recreational accidents occur in Maui.
-Caused by negligence when employees fail to exercise reasonable care to protect users from injuries.
+But, recreational accidents occur on Maui caused by negligence of the provider when the recreational activity provider fails to exercise reasonable care to protect guests and customers from injuries.

-If you were injured while on a recreational activity on Maui and you believe they did not exercise reasonable care, don't let those "waivers" scare you into thinking you have no rights.
+If you were injured while on a recreational activity on Maui and you believe the activity provider did not exercise reasonable care, don’t let those “waivers” scare you into thinking you have no rights.

 First of all, don’t get intimidated by any “waiver” you signed before participating in a Maui recreational activity.
-Those waivers do not apply when the negligence occurred by the employees.
+Those waivers do not apply when the negligence occurred by the employees or activity provider.